christc4/archived-sites/project.avsbq.org/seta/plot.md

 A few years later, his slave master is on a monster hunting trip and one of the slaves who grew up jealous of seta (future rival) alerts his master to a sdinf cattle bell in the distance, without missing a beat, his master fires his rifle, which pings of the indestructable metal alerting the beastkind to the presence of the humans presence in their lands.

 Panic runs rampant in the cave, seta knowing that this is his fault.
+Bows solemly apologising profusely and decides to hand himself in.
+Seta runs away despite the beast kinds pleas, his slave master simply grins at him and when they reunite seta can hear in the distance fire cackling.

+He rushes back, not even being chased, and sees the cave lit up he evacuates several beastkind but in the midst of the spook he sees a spellbook touches it and everything goes black

+Finish this

+Talk about setas girl crush